suhay/zygote-cart/README.md

 </script>
 ```

-The API should have 2 endpoints: `validate` and `place`.

-`validate` will validate the information, return any errors.
-If everything validates, it should return tax and a shipping quote along with the new total.

-`place` will place place the order in your system.

-WIP
+The endpoint should be able to differentiate between validation and an order by the billing information.
+Billing information will **only** be supplied once the user is actually placing an order.
+Any other post request should be considered validation, shipping cost request, and tax cost request.

 ## Todo
 - Format card numbers
 - Show card type icon
 - Option to show tooltips whenever items are added to cart

-- Hashes in URLs
 - Remove tabs and new lines from JS on build
 - Only inject parts of cart that are about to get used
 - Test out Google Maps API for address autofill